-After the student completes PAD 651, PAD 652, PAD 653, PAD 655, and PAD 656, they will be required to complete a qualifying exam to demonstrate competence in the required core fields.
+After completing PAD 651, PAD 652, PAD 653, PAD 654, PAD 655, and PAD 656, the student will be required to complete a qualifying exam to demonstrate competence in the required core fields.
 The exam contains both oral and written components, and each student's exam will be conducted and evaluated by a committee of faculty members, which includes core teaching faculty.
-Students who have not passed the qualifying exam after two attempts will not be allowed to progress toward their degree, and future enrollment will not be permitted
+Students who have not passed the qualifying exam after two attempts will not be allowed to progress toward their degree, and future enrollment will not be permitted.